 You need the basics, screwdrivers, hammer, wrench, ratchet, utility knife and so on.
 You typically don’t need a vast selection, a standard toolkit should do the trick.
 Portable is good but you want sturdy tools and a case with extra room for other tools you use regularly.
 Philips head screws are the most common type in an Airstream so keep your Phillips screwdriver close at hand.

-You want to have at least one heavy duty outdoor 15amp extension cord.
+You want to have at least one heavy-duty outdoor 15amp extension cord.
 It will come in handy for staying with friends and family to charge your battery and for operating appliances outside the trailer.
 A flimsy or cheap one can lead to electrical trouble so don’t skimp.
 Inside you rarely ever need an extension cord as there are outlets nearly everywhere.
-Generally, your airstream will already include a 30amp and 50amp cable.
+Generally, your Airstream will already include a 30amp and 50amp cable.

 When duct tape fails, try super glue.
 We’ve had a few things break in our trailer that some glue was all we needed to set things right.
-Same goes for our truck.
+The same goes for our truck.
 Patching loose trim or the like the moment it starts to go saves you a lot of trouble down the road.

 Headlamps are far handier than normal flashlights when doing repairs or maintenance when the light is not so good.
 It’s not exactly essential but it sure is handy.